 Resources & Opportunities

-Practicing the liberal arts as a future scientist
+Real world experience as a future scientist

 Since this is student guided research, you should be prepared to spend a considerable amount of time on your own investigating the problem.
 This is not a course, and certainly not a lecture: you should not be sitting back and expecting that your faculty sponsor will be doing the work and directing your every activity.